percona/pmm/docs/details/dashboards/dashboard-mongodb-wiredtiger-details.md

 ## WiredTiger Cache Activity

-Data volume transfered per second between the WT cache and data files.
-Writes out always imply disk; Reads are often from OS filebuffer cache already in RAM, but disk if not.
+Data volume transferred per second between the WT cache and data files.
+Writes out always imply disk; Reads are often from OS file buffer cache already in RAM, but disk if not.

 ## WiredTiger Block Activity